Fire Protection Features

 Fire Sprinkler Systems

 All residence halls are protected by automatic fire sprinkler systems.
 These systems automatically release water to suppress fires when fire sprinkler heads detect temperatures above a threshold.
 Once activated, the fire sprinkler system also activates the building fire alarm system and requests a response from the fire department.

 All range hoods (“stove hoods”) located in communal kitchens are protected by a chemical fire protection system that is designed to extinguish grease and other cooking fires.
 Once activated, the range hood fire protection system also activates the building fire alarm system and requests a response from the fire department.

 Plans for Future Improvements in Fire Safety

-UNC assesses fire safety equipment on an on-going basis to determine if any improvements are necessary.
+The University assesses fire safety equipment on an ongoing basis to determine if any improvements are necessary.
 Currently, the institution does have improvements scheduled for fire safety.
-Barring any unforeseen circumstances updates will include:
+Barring any unforeseen circumstances, updates will include:

-- Resident Halls Alderman, Kenan, McIver and Spencer will receive sprinkler head replacements during the summer of 2020.
+- Alderman, Kenan, McIver and Spencer residence halls will receive sprinkler head replacements once funding is available.